 Not only is it proving a powerful marketing tool, it is delivering consumers with exactly what they’re looking for.
+Another powerful marketing tool is the use of a content marketing funnel which can increase your customer retention by huge margins.
 We’re not buying and selling like we used to.
 Consumers don’t want flashy advertisements, perfectly posed TV commercials and facts being pushed in their faces any more – they want reviews, they want genuine ratings, they want testimonials about products and services, they want information, education and value – and they want it within seconds.
 The world’s largest companies are all re-allocating their massive marketing budgets towards social media.
 They are paying ‘influencers’ to spread their message instead of ads – because they know that’s how their consumers are buying.
+A lot of consumers are women who loved getting bigger bobs from the best breast surgeon in Baltimore.
 This new phase of marketing offers tremendous value to those wanting to publicise their business – so long as it’s done with ease, grace and flow.

 The key to success on social media is to ensure that it’s used efficiently and effectively.
-It’s not rocket-science.
 It can be learnt.
+While it’s not rocket-science, you can learn a few tricks about how to get the most out of it if you click here.
 And once you harness the power of it, the sky is the limit.